MicroStrategy/hyper-sdk/samples/README.md

     });
     ```

-6. Restart the application server.
+6. Restart the application server

 ### How to deploy the Hyper SDK plugin and only enable it on specific dossier(s) MicroStrategy Library Web?

-1. Connect to the application server where MicroStrategy Library Web is installed.
+1. Connect to the application server where MicroStrategy Library Web is installed
-2. Navigate to the path for MicroStrategy Library Web.
+2. Navigate to the path for MicroStrategy Library Web
 3. Download and unzip the [Sample MSTR Web Enable on Specific Dossiers Plugin](../samples/dist/MSTR-Library-Web-plugin-enable-on-specific-dossiers.zip)
-4. Copy and paste the "Hyper-SDK" folder in the "Plugins" folder under "MicroStrategyLibrary".
+4. Copy and paste the "Hyper-SDK" folder in the "Plugins" folder under "MicroStrategyLibrary"
-5. Open and edit the "global.js" in "javascript" under the "Hyper-SDK" folder just pasted.
+5. Open and edit the "global.js" in "javascript" under the "Hyper-SDK" folder just pasted
-   1. You should change `libraryServerUrl: 'YOUR LIBRARY SERVER URL'` to the real Library Server Url in your environment.
+   1. You should change `libraryServerUrl: 'YOUR LIBRARY SERVER URL'` to the real Library Server Url in your environment
    2. You should change the the value of `dossierMap` depend on which hyper card you want to enable on which dossier.
 For example, if your dossier Url is `https://demo.microstrategy.com/MicroStrategyLibrary/app/EC70648611E7A2F962E90080EFD58751/4E0E1C0D404F105DEBE74399815E00C3`, **4E0E1C0D404F105DEBE74399815E00C3** should be the dossier Id.
-For the hyper card Id, you can read it by opening Workstation, in the Navigation pane, click Cards, find the hyper card you want to enable, right click and choose **Get Info** to see the hyper card Id.
+For the hyper card Id, you can read it by opening Workstation, in the Navigation pane, click Cards, find the hyper card you want to enable, right click and choose **Get Info** to see the hyper card Id
    3. You should change the `ProjectID` to the real project Id in your environment.
-For example, if you dossier Url is `https://demo.microstrategy.com/MicroStrategyLibrary/app/EC70648611E7A2F962E90080EFD58751/4E0E1C0D404F105DEBE74399815E00C3`, **EC70648611E7A2F962E90080EFD58751** should be the project Id of this dossier.
+For example, if you dossier Url is `https://demo.microstrategy.com/MicroStrategyLibrary/app/EC70648611E7A2F962E90080EFD58751/4E0E1C0D404F105DEBE74399815E00C3`, **EC70648611E7A2F962E90080EFD58751** should be the project Id of this dossier
-   4. Based on your authentication mode, you may need to change `authMode: mstrHyper.AUTH_MODES.GUEST` as well, see [here](../config/README.md#authentication-configurations) for more details.
+   4. Based on your authentication mode, you may need to change `authMode: mstrHyper.AUTH_MODES.GUEST` as well, see [here](../config/README.md#authentication-configurations) for more details

     ```js
     (function (config) {